spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-installer-iso.md

   - If you do not include the user data file during the Edge Installer ISO build process, you must provide this configuration before the installation takes place with site user data.
 For more information, refer to [Apply Site User Data](../site-deployment/site-installation/site-user-data.md).
 - Content bundles.
-This is an archive of all images, helm charts and packs used for any number of specified cluster profiles.
+This is an archive of all images, Helm charts and packs used for any number of specified cluster profiles.
 Content bundles are optional to include in an installer ISO.
 - Cluster definition (Tech Preview).
 Cluster definitions contains cluster profiles and any profile variables used in the profiles.
 When you include a cluster definition during the Edge Installer ISO build process, you can create a new